 |Non Volatile Content:||47%|

 Health and Safety

 WARNING!
-CONTAINS: TURPENTINE AND LEAD.
+CONTAINS TURPENTINE AND LEAD.
 Exposure may cause skin and eye irritation.
-Overexposure will cause dizziness, drowsiness, headache, nausea and cracking or drying of skin.
+Overexposure will cause dizziness, drowsiness, headache, nausea, and cracking or drying of the skin.
 Avoid contact with skin.
 Avoid breathing mist or vapor.
-Wear safety glasses, protective clothing and chemical resistant rubber gloves when handling.
+Wear safety glasses, protective clothing, and chemical-resistant rubber gloves when handling.
 Wash thoroughly after handling.
 Avoid swallowing.